MrPoketes/ENG1-Team6-Website2/index.md

 description: "Useful links for team 10"
 ---

-# ENG1 - Team 10 - Hard G for GIFs
+# ENG1 - Team 10 - Hard G for GIFs.
+Project continued by Team 6

 We are attempting to make a game called "York Dragon Boat Racing 2021".